brico-labs/SmartAnything/README.md

 ## Motivation
 Nowadays anything you can think, you can buy it with the preffix "smart", wich usually means that you can connect your phone to it to manage it remotely.
 But.. how can we do this with devices that we already have?

 In this example I'm going to use a real life need: a friend of mine has a pet capture cage that uses to capture stray cats to cure, castrate and release them again.
 The cage has an mechanism that closes the door when a cat steps over a pedal inside the cage.
-But the cat doesn't allways steps on the pedal, or two cats go in at same time, or a cat already vaccinated falls in the trap,.. so she would like to manage the cage door remotelly.
+But the cat doesn't allways steps on the pedal, or two cats go in at same time, or a cat already castrated falls in the trap,.. so she would like to manage the cage door remotelly.

 ![all](./assets/all.jpg "all")